-Consisting of weekly evening workshops, PEN America’s Free Speech Advocacy Institute is a virtual program offered by expert legal and policy practitioners from PEN America to introduce high school students to key topics and skills in free speech advocacy.
+Consisting of weekly evening workshops, PEN America’s Free Speech Advocacy Institute is a virtual program offered by expert legal and policy practitioners from PEN America to introduce high school and college students to key topics and skills in free speech advocacy.
 Students learn how to respond to threats to free speech including disinformation, hate, and censorship, as well as how to advocate for their rights and the rights of others.
 Students cap their experience by working in small groups to design a free speech advocacy campaign on an issue of their choosing, and receive a certificate of professional achievement in free speech advocacy from PEN America.
 See past projects and frequently asked questions.

 Topics Covered in Our Program

 - Introduction to Free Speech and the First Amendment

 - Local News and Press Freedom

 - Hate and Free Speech in Schools and Universities